joshuacox/reactiondev/README.md

 # reactiondev

-A simple dockerized [reaction commerce](https://reactioncommerce.com/) dev environment
+  A simple dockerized [reaction commerce](https://reactioncommerce.com/) dev environment, i use many flavors of linux on the same laptop, this gives me a consistent way of starting node to view my edits across them all.

+#### Alternative

+You can also use [NVM](https://github.com/creationix/nvm) and many other ways of managing node versions, this is just one.

 ### Usage